yinkiatho/ARIMA-GARCH-in-Uniswap-V3/README.md

 This repository contains code and research materials for exploring a novel strategy to minimize impermanent loss and maximize returns in Uniswap V3.

+- main simulation Jupyter Notebook is at src/main.ipynb

 ## Key Features
 ### Asset Selection:
 WBTC/ETH pair chosen for its high correlation and potential to reduce impermanent loss.